kean/articles/2020-11-29-formatted-strings.markdown

 <img alt="Formatting Example" width="400px" src="/images/posts/formatting/formatting.png">

-Unforunately, there are not a lot of built-in options in the Apple SDKs, so people often end up using sub-optimal appoaches.
+Unfortunately, there are not a lot of built-in options in the Apple SDKs, so people often end up using sub-optimal appoaches.

 {% include ad-hor.html %}